Please click on one of the links

 PowerPoint will display your presentation in

-slide show mode at 1024x768 resolution.
+slide show mode at the native resolution of the display.
 The PC has a native display of 96DPI

 (Dots Per Inch).
 You should consider these factors, when inserting images into